 Upon successful completion of ENG 394, trainees will enroll in ENG 484 and become active interns with the magazine.
 (The internship is not available for First-Year students or ASU Online students.)

-Application Deadline: Rolling.
+Application Deadline: Closed.

 What Former Interns Say:

 - Trish provided valuable experience in my field of interest that is not offered anywhere else.
 This class has been a huge eye-opener for me and I feel so lucky to have had the opportunity to work in the publishing and editing industry before graduating.
 The skills I learned have given me a huge amount of confidence as I begin my search for a job, and I’m so glad this course was available.
 Trish is enthusiastic, knowledgeable, and very trusting of her students.
 Although all the work for SR goes through her, she allows for students to take some control and engage in the work fully.
 Thanks for the wonderful experience!

 - I really enjoyed this course and found it to be one of my favorites taken so far at ASU.
 I feel like the instructor taught me a lot and really challenged me.
 The class was well structured and I always felt as though I knew what was expected of me, but what I like was that within the structured assignments there was a lot of room for me to work independently and complete assignments in my own way.
 I would recommend this course and others by this instructor to friends.